 3D printed products and services.
 3D printed products revenue is derived from our network of 3D printing service centers.
 Our service centers not only utilize our 3D printing technology to print products but are also full-service operations that provide support and services such as pre-production collaboration prior to printing the product.
 Revenue from 3D printed products depends upon the volume of products that we print for our customers.
 Sales of these products are linked to the number of our 3D printing machines that are installed and active worldwide.
-In our Medical segment, 3D printed products can often be sold at higher margins than in our Industrial Production segment because medical products require a highly regulated production environment and are often sold in combination with software solutions and engineering services.
+We have dedicated teams and production lines for industrial applications and medical applications.
+All medical products require a highly regulated production environment.
+Whereas both segments use the same 3D printing technologies, the complex combination of our engineering and software solutions in connection with medical applications results in higher margins for our medical applications.